expo/expo/docs/pages/guides/config-plugins.md

 Properties are used to customize the way a plugin works during prebuild.

-Properties MUST always be static values (no functions, or promises), consider the following types:
+Properties MUST always be static values (no functions, or promises).
+Consider the following types:

 ```ts
 type StaticValue = boolean | number | string | null | StaticArray | StaticObject;